tinacms/tina.io/content/blog/using-graphql-with-the-filesystem.md

 ![](https://res.cloudinary.com/deuzrsg3m/image/upload/v1619558511/tina-blog-post/next-demo-home_kcnyv5.png)

 What we have so far is great, since this content is file-based we can ship our site to production with full confidence that if we made a mistake we'll be able to easily roll it back to a previous version.
-Ok, now let's break it...

-Each markdown post consists of the following fields: `title`, `excerpt`, `coverImage`, `date`, `author.name`, `author.picture`, `ogImage.url`, and of course the markdown body which we'll refer to as `body`.

-For example, the "Dynamic Routing and Static Generation" blog post looks like this:
+Let's look at how our content is structured.
+As an example, the "Dynamic Routing and Static Generation" blog post looks like this:

 ```markdown
 ---